python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_0a_preliminaries.md

   8) Click Connect.

   9) Close file browser. you are now linked to the studentsamba.

+  10) Repeat as necessary if the `studentsamba` loses connection.
 </details>

 - <details><summary>Follow these directions to run the student setup script.
 (Expand for details)</summary>